 The Beaufort County Sheriff’s Office is a policy-driven agency that adheres to smart and best practices in law enforcement, communications center (emergency dispatch 9-1-1), and Forensic Services Laboratory (forensic sciences) operations, as evidenced by its international, national and state accreditations.

-The Accreditation Unit ensures that the Beaufort County Sheriff’s Office documents and maintains its proof of compliance with hundreds of written policies and ensures the agency is prepared for CALEA audits and, if needed, assists personnel from the Forensic Services Laboratory with ANAB inspections.
+The Accreditation Unit ensures that the Beaufort County Sheriff’s Office documents and maintains its proof of compliance with hundreds of written policies and ensures the agency is prepared for CALEA and SCLEA audits and, if needed, assists personnel from the Forensic Services Laboratory with ANAB inspections.

 For more information about accreditation and its importance to the Sheriff’s Office, click here.